 Tasks on this platform appear in a "to-do list" style, which is amazingly satisfying for people who love ticking off assignments as they go.
 You can use the system to assign and receive tasks, depending on your role in the company.

 You can also chat through the system using the Ping feature and see a breakdown of your recent work using the Activity feature.
 It takes a while to get your head around the program, but when you've been using it for an hour or so, it all clicks into place.

 Embrace telecommuting tools for an easier life

 Whether you're currently working in a remote role or aspire to be a telecommuter, these tools for telecommuting are certain to help you out.
 Using modern technology to bridge the physical gap between you and your teammates is a no brainer.

 Many of these remote work tools are valuable to include on your CV.
-Get expert career advice and see how you stack up by getting a free CV critique.
+Get expert career advice and see how your CV stacks up by getting a free CV review.